lich4/ChargeLimiter/Readme.md

 Notice:
 * Some Studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
 Therefore, the default threshold is set to 20/80.
 * The lightning icon at top-right corner on SpringBoard not necessarily means charging.
 The actual charging status can be found in 3utools(and similar) or ChargeLimiter.
 * You can debug ChargeLimiter by manually toggling the "Charging" button, if charging status does not change after 120 seconds, then it means your iDevice is not supported by ChargeLimiter; normally it does.
-The "InstantAmperage" is 0mA normally after setting the status to false, a sign of ageing of battery if not zero(but very small value); if the mA is high enough, then ChargeLimiter could not help you either(lose control of setting charging status).
+The "InstantAmperage" is 0mA normally after setting the status to false, a sign of ageing of battery if not zero(but very small value); if the mA is high enough, then ChargeLimiter could not help you either(lose control of current).
 * For TrollStore, if the daemon(of ChargeLimier) get killed in any condition(such as system-reboot/userspace-reboot/...), ChargeLimiter will become invalid for it cannot restart daemon itself automatically.
 * ChargeLimiter only start/stop charging under certain condition as show behind.
-* Target value not necessarily equal to specified one, the difference may have sth. to do with the "120 seconds delay" after iPhone8, and charging speed.
+* The real value stop on trigger is not necessarily equal to target, the difference may have sth. to do with the "120 seconds delay" after iPhone8, and charging speed.
-* Health with value higher than 100% indicates the battery must have changed before, and with more capacity than battery shipped with this model first released.
+* Health with value higher than 100% indicates the battery must have been changed before, and with more capacity than battery shipped with this model first released.
 * Hardware capacity with value higher than 100%, maybe indicate the battery is not calibrated or has been changed.
 * InstantAmperage with positive value means current flow into battery from adaptor, negative means current flow into iDevice from battery without any adaptor.
 If ChargeLimiter is enabled and charging status set to disable, then InstantAmperage should be 0mA normally, in this case current will flow through battery and feed iDevice. it will cause less damage to battery than use battery to supply power directly.
 * ChargeLimiter could not compatible with "Optimized Battery Charging" within system Settings.app.
 So after v1.4 ChargeLimiter will disable it automatically(won't shown in Settings.app).
 Please re-enable in Settings.app after disabling ChargeLimiter if necessary.